 Large vessels are designed so as to transfer maximum cargo during their voyage.
 The more payload the vessels carry the more profit the shipping companies make.

-Naval architects nowadays face the challenge of designing bigger vessels to meet the requirements of the clients and when designing larger vessels, they normally have wider beams and bow flares to decrease the overall hydrostatic resistance force acting on the hull due to water resistance or drag forces and also to increase the volume of the hull to carry more load.
+Naval architects nowadays face the challenge of designing bigger vessels to meet the requirements of the clients.
+When designing larger vessels, naval architects normally have wider beams and bow flares to decrease the overall hydrostatic resistance force acting on the hull due to water resistance or drag forces and also to increase the volume of the hull to carry more load.

 Ships are normally designed to have higher values of metacentric height GM, such that the roll periods will normally be shorter than for those vessels which have lower values of metacentric height.